-What is 360-degree employee feedback?
+What is 360-degree Employee Feedback?

-This multi-rater feedback differs from what most employees get in an annual performance review in several ways:
+This multi-rater feedback process differs from what most employees get in an annual performance review in several ways:

 - Forward-looking.
-While there is some debate on the role of 360s and performance reviews, a general rule of thumb is that performance reviews are evaluative and backward looking – how have employees performed in relation to their goals.
+While there is some debate on the role of 360-degree feedback and performance reviews, a general rule of thumb is that performance reviews are evaluative and backward looking – how have employees performed in relation to their goals.
 In contrast, 360-degree feedback is traditionally non-evaluative and forward-looking – what are employees’ strengths and weaknesses, and what developmental steps can help them become even better.

-Why are 360s important?
+Why are 360s Important?

 In addition, with more and more Millennials in the workforce, providing regular feedback has never been more important.
 Millennials want feedback more than any other group.
-While providing ongoing feedback is important, 360s provide a formalized opportunity for a holistic view of strengths, weaknesses and opportunities for development.
+While providing ongoing multi-rater feedback is important, 360s provide a formalized process for a holistic view of strengths, weaknesses and opportunities for development.
 The results should be put into action plans to give employees the tools they need to develop into better employees.

-Who should get a 360 review?
+Who Should Get a 360 Review?

 Technology is making it easier, faster and more affordable to deliver 360 feedback than ever before.
-More organizations are choosing to provide this feedback and the associated development opportunities for all of their employees, from the C-level to entry level.
+More organizations are choosing to provide this feedback process and the associated development opportunities for all of their employees, from the C-level to entry level.
 It goes along with the fabled conversation between the CEO and the CFO.
 The CFO asks, “What if we train all our people and they leave the company?”
 To which the CEO responds, “What if we don’t and they stay?”

 360-degree employee assessments are important to organizations, managers, and employees.
 Managers benefit from having the opportunity to get feedback from a variety of sources which both helps them improve and allows them to help their employees learn how they can capitalize on their strengths and improve where they are weak.
 Employees benefit because, for the most part, they are eager to improve and want feedback.
 And the organization as a whole benefits because 360s foster a culture of feedback and continuous improvement that leads to a stronger, more engaged workforce.